JoyHak/QuickSwitch/README.md

 ## Installation
 This script is written in the [Autohotkey language](https://en.m.wikipedia.org/wiki/AutoHotkey).
 It will be compiled later.

-1. [Download](https://www.autohotkey.com/download/) `Autohotkey v1.1...` and install it.
+1. [Download](https://www.autohotkey.com/download/) Autohotkey v1.1 and install it.

 > PLEASE KEEP IN MIND: Autohotkey v1 is an **outdated version.** If you want to start learning the language, install `v2`. **Do not learn autohotkey v1 yourself** and use it exclusively to run old scripts.
-This script needs to be updated from `AHK v1 -> v2` !
+This script needs to be updated from `v1` to `v2` !

 2. When the installation is complete, you are presented with another menu.
 Choose `Run AutoHotkey`.
 Once the AutoHotkey help file opens, you can read or close it now.